CASS Study Tour and Field Trip Bursary

-Successful applicants will be paid in one instalment prior to departure upon proof of enrolment into the short-term study tour or field trip course.
-The travel grants are up to $1,000 for domestic travel, up to $3,000 for international travel.
-In light of constant COVID changes, these grants are to be used for refundable expenditure only.
+In light of constant COVID changes, bursaries are to be used for refundable expenditure only.
 In the event any fieldwork is cancelled, the grants will need to be repaid.

-recipient of government allowance (Youth Allowance, Austudy, Abstudy)
+- can demonstrate financial hardship, for example: recipient of government allowance (Youth Allowance, Austudy, Abstudy, rent assist, humanitarian visa)

 Please note: students who are not enrolled in a coursework program managed by CASS are NOT eligible to apply.

 - Determine whether you can meet the eligibility criteria listed above and in the Conditions of Award.

 - Apply via the Global Programs application portal.